Arman Assadi, Founder, Project EVO

 Finally, Assadi’s most essential piece of advice to a copywriter beginning a career is not to fall victim to fear.
 “When you’re nervous, you’ve just got to reprogram yourself to feel excited.”
 Drop the need to second-guess yourself and don’t shy away from challenges.
 Assadi insists that using fear as a guide will launch exponential growth.
 “Wherever you feel resistance or fear is where you really have to show up and…push through it,” he says.
 “It’s where you’ll get some sort of result.”

-Arman’s broken it down into a 10-step framework that he’s proven with his clients time and time again.
+Arman breaks it down into a 10-step framework that he’s proven with his clients time and time again.
 He’s even going to give you templates, formulas, and how-to guides so you can start converting customers like crazy.

 If you’re tired of seeing ZERO sales for all the hard work you’ve put into your amazing product—then you NEED to learn the power of copywriting.
-We’re opening the doors to this course soon for a limited time only, and we want to see you there.
-Be sure to get on the FREE waitlist so you don’t miss it!

 - The “crisis of meaning” that drove Assadi to leave his job at Google, book a trip to Cuba, and pursue freedom as a solopreneur